ukb-dt/ritual/README.md

 * When **ritual persistence breaks**, the soma is forced to splice with **strategy/variation** to survive.
 * But unlike Hamlet, he doesn’t stay there.
 His gift is returning to persistence after surviving entropy.

-Would you like me to **edit your neuron SVG** so the 12 o’clock dendrite has a glowing annotation — “STRATEGY (The Dude’s forced zone)” — with a red dashed pulse feeding into it from the rug breach at 9 o’clock?
-That way you can see, visually, how he’s pushed out of his comfort branch.